Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Results

 \section{Results}

 Let us consider a MIM configuration as schematically shown in Fig.~\ref{fig:n0_metal_feat}, that is, a dielectric gap $g$ sandwiched between two semi-infinite metallic regions.
 For simplicity we use air as the dielectric.
 We examine the impact of nonlocality and the electron spill-out on the gap-plasmon, the unique mode guided in $p$-polarization in the structure and propagating along the $z$ direction.
-More precisely, we compute the effective index $n_{\rm eff} = \frac{k_z}{k_0}$ on the gap-plasmon according to the different models described above and compare the results, in particular in the gap size range ($<$ 1 nm) where the charges densities from the two surfaces significantly overlap, as schematically shown in Fig.~\ref{fig:n0_metal_feat}.
-We begin with the simplified model of spill-out for simple Drude metals, i.e., sodium (Na), which we compare with the LRA and TFHT approximations as well as the QHT.
+More precisely, we compute the effective index $n_{\rm eff} = \frac{k_z}{k_0}$ of the gap-plasmon according to the different models described above and compare the results, in particular in the gap size range ($<$ 1 nm) where the charge densities from the two surfaces significantly overlap, as schematically shown in Fig.~\ref{fig:n0_metal_feat}.
+We begin with the LRA with spill-out for simple Drude metals, i.e., sodium (Na), which we compare with the LRA and TFHT approximations without spill-out as well as with the QHT.
 Finally, we consider the case of silver (Ag) in the QHT framework and compare to the commonly used LRA and TFHT without spill-out.